 The Best Online Proofreading Jobs for Beginners

 Do you have an eagle eye for punctuation and spelling errors?
 Are you a grammar nerd and are familiar with APA, MLA, or CLM style guides?
-If so, you could make $36,000 or more per year with online proofreading jobs for beginners!
+If so, you could make money from home with online proofreading jobs!

-Proofreaders are in demand these days.
-If you ever Googled “how to make money from home” or “stay at home jobs,” you might have come across terms like proofreading jobs from home, essay proofreading jobs, or eBook proofreading jobs.
+Online proofreaders are in demand these days.
+If you Google “how to make money from home” or “stay at home jobs,” I bet you’d find opportunities like proofreading jobs from home, essay proofreading jobs, or eBook proofreading jobs.
 Dig deeper and chances are, you’ll even find legal proofreading jobs online.

-There are millions of websites that produce high-quality content on a regular basis, not to mention the many authors and eBook writers that need help perfecting their craft.
+Millions of websites need high-quality content, not to mention the many authors and eBook writers that need help perfecting their craft.
 And proofreaders are needed across various industries, too, including legal and medical.
 Even students pay proofreaders to get their theses proofed for errors!

-It is for this reason why I always recommend it as one best stay-at-home mom jobs.
-Freelance proofreading jobs from home can be a fantastic source of income that offers flexibility.
-You can work on your own time and work from anywhere while earning a good living!
+It is for this reason why I always recommend proofreading as one best stay-at-home jobs out there.
+Freelance proofreading jobs from home are a fantastic source of income that offers flexibility.
+You can work on your own time and work from anywhere while earning a good living.

 But first, what is Proofreading?
 Proofreading vs. Editing

-Proofreading is often confused with editing, but these two have distinct similarities.
+Proofreading is often confused with editing, but these two have distinct differences.